beanlee999/mishabot/README.md

 1. User enters a text.
 2. Misha will interpret if user’s intent is to end conversation.
 If yes, Misha will end conversation, else, it will move to next step.
 3. Misha will identify if entered text contains keywords related to the FAQ datasets.
-If no, it will interpret text as a casual remark and will respond with small talk conversation (Figure 26 in the appendix) by computing cosine similarity score after encoding using SentenceTransformers.
+If no, it will interpret text as a casual remark and will respond with small talk conversation by computing cosine similarity score after encoding using SentenceTransformers.
 4. If text contains keywords, Misha will check if the text is a question.
 If the text is not a question, Misha will ask if user would like to pose a question instead (Figure 28 in the appendix).
-5. If text is a question (Figure 27 in the appendix), Misha will compute cosine similarity between encoded text and each of the FAQ question, find the closest question match and seek feedback from user if it is what he or she is looking for.
+5. If text is a question, Misha will compute cosine similarity between encoded text and each of the FAQ question, find the closest question match and seek feedback from user if it is what he or she is looking for.
 If yes, Misha will return the corresponding answer, else, Misha will ask user to input question again.

 <img src="https://github.com/beanlee999/mishabot/blob/cy/assets/design.png" alt="BERT classifier model" width="778" height="800"/>

-# Folder Structure
+# Repository Structure

+The structure of the repository is as below:

 ```
 project_repo
     ├── assets/             <- Images used for README.md